tilburgsciencehub/website/content/topics/Analyze/Regression/linear-regression/regression-analysis.md

 In the social sciences, regression analysis is a popular tool to estimate relationships between a dependent variable and one or more independent variables.
 It is a way to find trends in data, quantify the impact of input variables, and make predictions for unseen data.

-In this building block, we illustrate how to estimate a model, identify outliers, plot a trend line, and make predictions.
+In this topic, we illustrate how to estimate a model, identify outliers, plot a trend line, and make predictions.

 ## Code